• Home

 I find it funny when I hear someone pronounce wash as “worsh”, or water as “whuter”.

 I was out with some friends one time, and there was this smokin’ hot girl walking by.
 Not your everyday pretty girl, this girl was b-e-a-utiful in every since of the word.
 My buddy calmly said, “I’d drag my balls through a mile of broken glass just to hear her fart over a walkie talkie.”
 That’s quality my friends, true quality.
-(I think he was pretty doped up on orovo detox.)

 So what about you?
 Tell me what strange phrases and words you love, or hate.

-15 Responses to “Strange Idioms And Phrases”
+17 thoughts on “Strange Idioms And Phrases”

-French speakers say, “sante” when someone sneezes.
+1. French speakers say, “sante” when someone sneezes.

 You should talk to my grandfather.
 He has more of these than any human being I have ever met.
 Unfortunatley, I don’t think I can repeat most of them here, but there a few that are ok.
 He has also developed his own vocabulary and system of spelling to go along with his idioms.